ThaisaMirely/events-programming-for-women/README.md

 not only restricted to the public. the purpose is disseminate the knowledge.

-are welcome and make good use of the material.  :sparkles:
+welcome and make good use of the material.  :sparkles:

 <b> events [tecnologs]: </b>  (pages descriptions in portuguese)